-GENERAL THERAPEUTIC PRINCIPLES — Several classes of antiinflammatory agents are effective for the treatment of acute gout, including nonsteroidal antiinflammatory drugs (NSAIDs), colchicine, systemic and intraarticular glucocorticoids, and biologic agents that inhibit the action of interleukin (IL)-1 beta [1-3]; a set of general principles is important in the effective management of acute gout, regardless of the specific antiinflammatory agent used.
+GENERAL THERAPEUTIC PRINCIPLES — Several classes of antiinflammatory agents are effective for the treatment of acute gout, including systemic and intraarticular glucocorticoids, nonsteroidal antiinflammatory drugs (NSAIDs), colchicine, and biologic agents that inhibit the action of interleukin (IL)-1 beta [1-3].
+A set of general principles is important in the effective management of acute gout, regardless of the specific antiinflammatory agent used.
 These include the following:

 The duration of therapy for the acute attack may range from only a few days (eg, in a patient treated within hours of symptom onset) to several weeks (eg, in a patient begun on treatment after four or five days of symptoms).
 Many patients require antiinflammatory treatment for an acute attack for no more than five to seven days if begun on therapy within 12 to 36 hours of symptom onset.

-●Urate-lowering therapies are of no benefit for acute gout and should generally not be initiated during an acute attack.
-However, in patients already receiving urate-lowering pharmacotherapy at the time of an acute flare (eg, allopurinol, febuxostat, probenecid, benzbromarone, or pegloticase), the urate-lowering medication should be continued without interruption.
+●Continuing urate-lowering therapy during attacks – In patients already receiving urate-lowering pharmacotherapy at the time of an acute flare (eg, allopurinol, febuxostat, probenecid, benzbromarone, or pegloticase), the urate-lowering medication should be continued without interruption.
 There is no benefit to temporary discontinuation, and subsequent reintroduction after a period off the agent may predispose to another attack.

-●Treatment of acute gout attacks does not differ substantially in patients with or without clinically apparent tophi, although the presence of tophi is an indication for the initiation of long-term urate-lowering pharmacotherapy either during or following resolution of the acute attack to prevent or reverse chronic gouty arthropathy.
+●Tophaceous gout – Treatment of acute gout attacks does not differ substantially in patients with or without clinically apparent tophi, although the presence of tophi is an indication for the initiation of long-term urate-lowering pharmacotherapy either during or following resolution of the acute attack to prevent or reverse chronic gouty arthropathy.
 Urate-lowering therapy is discussed separately.
 (See "Prevention of recurrent gout: Pharmacologic urate-lowering therapy and treatment of tophi".)

-•Cardiovascular disease, including heart failure
+•Cardiovascular disease, including heart failure or poorly controlled hypertension

 •Gastrointestinal disease, including peptic ulcer disease